fieldtrip/website/tutorial/memory.md

 # Making a memory efficient analysis pipeline

+{% include markup/warning %}
+If you are new to FieldTrip, we recommend that you skip this tutorial for now.
+You can read the [introduction tutorial](/tutorial/introduction/) and then move on with the tutorials on [preprocessing](/tutorial/#reading-and-preprocessing-data).
+Once you get the hang of it, you can return to this tutorial which is more on the technical and coding aspects.
+{% include markup/end %}

 ## Introduction

 This tutorial gives advice about how to do data analysis in a memory-efficient way when large amount of data is analyzed.
 It does not provide information about any FieldTrip functions or any analysis steps.